Photo Credit: Jana Islinger

 “At heart, I’m a documentarian, a story-teller, and a visual historian.
 I’m a lifelong learner and I enjoy telling stories that can have real human impact on society.”

 Anthony Pizzoferrato (b.
 Columbus, OH USA) an Italian-American documentary photographer and photojournalist has called Yerevan, Armenia home since 2017.
-He places focus on current events and his passion for long-term projects, while diving deep into the complex narratives of conflict, history, politics, and social and environmental issues, focusing particularly on Post-Soviet countries and the Middle East.
+He places focus on current events and long-term projects, while diving deep into the complex narratives of conflict, history, politics, and social and environmental issues, focusing particularly on Post-Soviet countries and the Middle East.

 At his core, he is a documentarian, storyteller, and visual historian passionate about producing work with lasting human and societal impact that is grounded in authenticity and deep narrative exploration.
 Anthony is deeply committed to visual storytelling that fosters awareness and dialogue, which often highlights underreported stories and vulnerable communities, rooted in close access, sensitivity, and a deep respect for the people and places he documents.